-Without a doubt, such a response can only make one more curious.
+Without a doubt, such a response only makes one even more curious.

 Read on to see what we’ve learned about the legendary Black Amex from our research and chats with people who’ve gotten a chance to get close to the legend.

 The American Express Centurion Card is an exclusive luxury card from American Express that you can only apply for if you’re invited.
 You can, however, request to be considered for the invitation.

 Linda Chavez, founder and CEO at Seniors Life Insurance Finder, told us about some experiences her clients had with the Amex Black Card.

 “It actually takes spending an average of $500,000 for several years consecutively,” she said.
 “The threshold varies between a card member who hasn’t had a Platinum card for 15 years and spends only $100,000 annually and just asks Amex for it… [and] the card member who has had a Platinum card for three years but has spent at least 1 million annually, with a history of good credit and a strong portfolio and likelihood to keep spending high dollar amounts.”

 As you can see, this product is designed for big spenders.
 But besides needing to spend a lot on Amex cards to be even considered, Centurion cardholders also pay incredibly high fees for the right to have such an exclusive card.

 What are the Black card fees?

 There are some pricey cards out there – for instance, The Platinum Card® from American Express charges a $695 annual fee and the Chase Sapphire Reserve card charges a $550 annual fee.
 But nothing comes close to the fees charged by the Amex Black Card.

 Reports differ on how much it costs to have the Centurion card.
 For example, according to Forbes, the card charges a $10,000 initiation fee and $5,000 in annual fees, but Business Insider reports the initiation fee as $7,500.